bmathern/samotraces.js/readme.md

 This documentation provides you with the information you need to use Samotraces.js and develop your own Trace-Based Systems (TBS).

+It is recommended that you navigate through this doc with the Namespace menu rather than the Class menu.
 The code is structured into namespaces that allow to easily identify objects.
 The documentation follows the same structure as the code:
 All the widgets are contained in the {@link Samotraces.UI.Widgets} namespace